We aim to help the nonprofit and philanthropic sector meet the needs of individuals and communities.

 We make grants to:

-- membership and other organizations that support and justify a favorable legal and fiscal framework for philanthropy and the nonprofit sector;
+- organizations working at the national level or in Michigan to support a favorable legal and fiscal framework for philanthropy and the nonprofit sector; and

 We seek to expand local philanthropy in ways that support and promote community vitality and resiliency.